compound-developers/compound-supply-examples/README.md

 ```

 - `-f` Forks the Main Ethereum network to your local machine for development and testing.
 - `-m` Runs Ganache with an Ethereum key set based on the mnemonic passed.
-The first 10 addresses have 100 test ETH in their balance on the local test net every time you boot Ganache.
+The first 10 addresses have 100 test ETH in their balance on the local test net every time you boot Ganache. **Do not use this mnemonic anywhere other than your localhost test net.**
 - `-i` Sets an explicit network ID to avoid confusion and errors.
-- `-u` Unlocks an address so you can write to your test blockchain without knowing that address's private key.
+- `-u` Unlocks an address so you can write to your localhost test blockchain without knowing that address's private key.
 We are unlocking the above address so we can mint our own test DAI on our localhost test net.
 The address for minting DAI changes occasionally (see **Minting Test DAI** section below for updating).

 ## Supplying Assets Directly via JSON RPC
 These code examples can be run by a web browser or with Node.js.
 If you want to use a web browser, you'll need to import the web3.js script in your HTML or JS file (see import above).